Steve Hershey: Fiscal issues

 In April 2024, Hershey introduced an amendment to the Renters' Rights and Stabilization Act that allows landlords to deduct the fee for issuing an eviction notice for failure to pay rent from a tenant's security deposit.
 The amendment was adopted, after which Hershey voted for the bill on final passage.

 During the 2025 legislative session, Hershey opposed tax increases to address the state's $3 billion budget deficit, predicting that they would cause Maryland residents and businesses to leave the state for states with better tax climates.
 In June 2025, he defended the One Big Beautiful Bill Act from Democratic criticisms that the bill would result in hundreds of millions in additional costs to Maryland, instead criticizing Democratic lawmakers in the Maryland General Assembly for passing bills to expand Medicaid and provide support to undocumented immigrants.

-In June 2025, Hershey criticized Governor Wes Moore's initiative to give communities affected by racist policies greater access to $400 million in state grants and loans as "wealth redistribution dressed up in equity language" and "socialist".
+In June 2025, Hershey criticized Governor Moore's initiative to give communities affected by racist policies greater access to $400 million in state grants and loans as "wealth redistribution dressed up in equity language" and "socialist".

+In November 2025, Hershey criticized Democrats for blaming the economic policy of the second Trump administration for the state's $1.5 billion budget deficit, instead blaming the state's reliance on federal government spending for the shortfall.
+He later said he supported cutting programs he called non-essential, including the Family and Medical Leave Insurance Act, to address the state's budget deficit.

+In March 2026, during debate on the state's budget reconciliation bill, Hershey introduced a bill to repeal the state's IT services tax, citing a report by the Maryland Bureau of Revenue Estimates showing that the tax was underperforming expectations.
+The amendment failed by a 20–24 vote.

 Gun policy

+In January 2013, Hershey participated in a protest outside the Maryland State House against gun control proposals announced by Governor Martin O'Malley, which included licensing for all handguns.

 During the 2018 legislative session and following the 2017 Las Vegas shooting, Hershey was one of three Republicans to vote for a bill to ban bump stocks in Maryland.

 In 2019, Hershey voted against a bill to abolish the state's Handgun Permit Review Board, which handled conceal carry applications.

 In June 2022, Hershey said he supported the U.S. Supreme Court's decision in New York State Rifle & Pistol Association, Inc. v.
 Bruen.
 During the 2023 legislative session, he opposed the Gun Safety Act, which banned open carry near schools, government property, construction areas, or entertainment venues, and from entering someone's property while carrying a firearm unless given permission by the owner, calling it "unconstitutional".
 In September, Hershey celebrated a federal court ruling that struck down certain provisions of the Gun Safety Act.